IT3049C-Students/1-online-portfolio-AlexBalogh1933/README.md

 I should get (20) out of 20 on this assignment.

 ## Self-Reflection:
 For a while it was not taking the website right.
 Like for what ever my updates we getting pushed but th site was not taking them.
+I'm so confused on how the site gets updated.
+Is there a way to see the site before commiting the change on Visual Studio Code?
+I keep commiting the change and then checking GitHub Pages and it was not updated.

 ### How long it took me to finish this?
 It took me 3 hours becasue of a lot of testing and fixing things.